 The new ferry wharf at Hobsonville Point was built by Auckland Transport as part of an upgrade to the existing wharf area.
 At 70m long, the wharf is constructed almost entirely of structural laminated timber with extensive detailing performed off site to enable efficient construction on site.

 The wharf is fully covered and features seating and a multi-level pontoon for people to board.
 Designed to enable access for the disabled, the pontoon is also future proofed to accommodate larger vessels as the area grows.
 The wharf also features a viewing platform with an illuminated Virginia King sculpture and panels depicting historic and modern-day imagery of the area.

-The team at Techlam worked along with the architect, engineer and the client to ensure the components were delivered on time and the desired result was achieved.
-Another project with tight timeframes and high level of accuracy, successfully completed to the satisfaction of all involved.
+We collaborated with the architect, engineer and client to ensure the components were delivered on time with the desired result achieved.
+Tight timeframes and a high level of accuracy were achieved to the satisfaction of all involved.

 The quality of work produced by your team with a tight schedule and up against Christmas was very warmly received by all involved.
 We would not hesitate to contract Techlam on another challenging project in the future and would highly recommend Techlam.”